Leave a Comment

 One interesting suggestion that has been thrown around is that Rise of Skywalker could reference the Rise of a new order of Force users, one that is neither Jedi or Sith.
 Perhaps it takes its name from the family that personified both sides of the previous separation.

 What Is The Star Wars: Episode IX Rating And Release Date?

-There was a time when the one thing that we knew for sure about Star Wars: Episode IX was its release date.
+There was a time when the one thing that we knew for sure about Star Wars: The Rise of Skywalker was its release date.
 It was set for May 24, 2019.
-Following the delay in Star Wars: The Last Jedi which shifted it from a summer to a holiday release in 2017, the Star Wars franchise was set to move into the summer of 2018 with the Han Solo movie, and Star Wars: Episode IX was set to hit almost exactly a year later.
+Following the delay in Star Wars: The Last Jedi which shifted it from a summer to a holiday release in 2017, the Star Wars franchise was set to move into the summer of 2018 with Solo: A Star Wars Story and Star Wars: Episode IX was set to hit almost exactly a year later.

 Who Is Directing Star Wars: Episode IX?

-At least when George Lucas was in charge, we knew the answers to such complicated questions as, "who's directing?"
+At least when George Lucas was in charge, we knew the answers to such complicated questions as, "who's directing this?"
 Star Wars had been looking to fairly new, but accomplished, directors to make a lot of their new movies.
 Following names like Gareth Edwards and Rian Johnson, Jurassic World director Colin Trevorrow had been tapped as the man taking the reins to close out this new trilogy.
 However, in September of 2017, it was announced that Trevorrow and Lucasfilm had mutually agreed to part ways.